5 Reasons Why Memorialization Is Important to the Grieving Process

 Alecia Milano

-Posted by Alecia Milano on December 13, 2022
+Posted by Alecia Milano on April 18, 2023

 There are few experiences in life more challenging and heartbreaking than the loss of a loved one.
 Although final arrangements provide a time for family and friends to come together to celebrate a life, these events can be overwhelming for those grieving.

-While grieving can cause periods of sadness, anger, stress or anxiety, memorialization helps to honor a loved one’s life and center your emotions, resulting in a healthier grieving experience.
+While grieving can cause periods of sadness, anger, stress or anxiety, memorialization also helps to honor a loved one’s life and center your emotions, resulting in a healthier grieving experience.

 What Is the Purpose of a Memorial?